 Similarities in the random forest models trained on ICB and SCB moisture data show that certain variables are consistently strong predictors of soil moisture.
-For example, vegetation cover type and TWI were within the top 3 most important predictors of soil moisture for both ICB and SCB, with years since fire, times burned, and year of measurement being the least important predictors in both watersheds (Figures C1 and C1b).
-However, the relatively poor ability of the ICB-trained model to predict SCB moisture values shows … -
+For example, vegetation cover type and TWI were within the top 4 most important predictors of soil moisture for both ICB and SCB, with years since fire, times burned, and year of measurement being the least important predictors in both watersheds (Figures C1 and C1b).
+However, the relatively poor ability of the ICB-trained model to predict SCB moisture values indicates that the relative importance of these factors for controlling summer soil moisture varies between the watersheds.
+The extent to which this variation should be attributed to physical and ecological factors in the watershed, and the extent to which it reflects features of the random forest methodology is not clear.

+Large observed differences in precipitation inputs, snowpack depth and melt timing between the three weather stations suggest that there are important differences in water input to the soil and its timing that are induced by vegetation transitions in the SCB.
+In spite of this, distributed soil moisture measurements showed only relatively small differences in soil moisture between forest, shrub, and sparse meadow vegetation classes (Figures 6, C3).
+The sandy soils and relatively modest cumulative precipitation in the SCBmay result in rapid drainage of the soil profiles and a tendency for water-limited conditions in the basin.
+These conditions could erode any signal of the vegetation-induced precipitation volume and melt timing differences’ impacts on summer soil moisture.
+It is also likely that sparse meadows and shrub sites are located in areas that are more prone to dry conditions (e.g., high sun exposure, steep slopes, and well-drained soils) and that these physical conditions counteract any increases in water inputs due to reduced forest cover.
+The weather stations show wetter surface soils at the stations with the greatest water inputs (shrub and wetland), suggesting that the impact of deeper snowpack and reduced interception can be observed on soil moisture in some instances (Figure 7, Table 1).
+However, some of this increased moisture could be due to slight differences in slope at each station (13 degrees at the forest station, 8 degrees at the shrub station, and 4 degrees at the wetland station).
+Future work using data from these weather stations will explore the relationships between land cover, precipitation, snowpack, and soil moisture in greater detail.

 Our characterization of vegetation change and the hydrological response following the implementation of a natural fire program in SCB demonstrates the contextual nature of landscape-level fire-ecosystem interactions.
 If, in the absence of local historical imagery and on-the-ground forest structure data, we were to apply findings from a similar study conducted in ICB to SCB, we would have likely overestimated fire-driven change in vegetation and moisture availability.
-This discrepancy appears to be due to the interaction between site level productivity and fire effects.
+While the direction of change and predictors of soil moisture were similar for the two watersheds, the magnitude of change was much lower in SCB.
+This discrepancy appears to be due to the interaction between watershed-level productivity and fire effects.
 In SCB the lower overall productivity and the lesser proportions of high severity fire effects relative to ICB led to greater stability in vegetation over time and a more muted hydrological response in SCB.
-Perhaps more landscape-level experimentation in other watershed, including lower elevation sites, can more clearly elucidate these interactions.
+Perhaps more landscape-level experimentation in other watershed, including lower elevation sites, can more clearly elucidate the drivers of landscape and hydrologic changes in response to natural fire regimes.

 Literature Cited